himaenshu/string-surgeon/README.md

 Features:

-1. Truncate a string for given count of characters, excluding the link html but including the link label.
+1. Truncate the string for given count of characters, where the given count excludes the characters of any link html tag in the string.

 2. Fetch the hashtags (like #topic) in a string